 What differentiates hits from a miss?
 For technical software used in the design of electrical distribution systems the key factor seems to be how the organization adopting the software organizes itself.
 That may seem a curious thing to say, but let’s look at it right from the beginning.

 When a company is looking for software to help them design electrical distribution systems for their products, or to put in products that they are helping an OEM design, two things have to be in place for them to get a significant improvement on how they do business now.
 First, when they see the software, they have to get this idea that a big step forward is possible.
-And of course second, when they use it there “wow factor” has to still be there and realizable.
+And of course second, when they come to use it and look to make that “wow factor” a new reality for themselves, it has to still be there and realizable.

 So why do I make this distinction, because I have seen how companies looking for improvements see things, software demonstrations and the like, which gave people the impression that not just an evolution in their processes was possible by a refresh of their tools, specifically their software tools, but that a revolution was achievable.
 What it takes to get the benefit, if it is really there to be had, is patient and skillful implementation.
 That’s more difficult.